 Adding a basic Filter to your Contacts

-- Next, you will see the Filter slide-out appear on the right side of the screen.
-To create and apply a new Filter, click the '➕ Add Filter Criteria' button.
+2. Next, the Filter slide-out appear on the right side of the screen.
+To create and apply a new Filter, we'll click the '➕ Add Filter Criteria' button.

-- After choosing the field you want to Filter, you will then choose the value for the field.
-In this case, we will filter for all Contacts with a Status = New Lead, as seen in the animated GIF below.
-If you are satisfied with your Filter Criteria, click the 'Apply' button, in blue.
+4. After choosing the field to Filter by, we'll then choose the value for that field.
+In this case, we will filter for all Contacts with a Status = Closed Borrower, as seen in the animated GIF below.
+Once satisfied with the Filter Criteria, click the 'Apply' button at the bottom-right.

 👍 This concludes adding a basic filter to your contacts.